 Marking the sides of shallow, winding channels was required early on in sailing.
 The original system were markers comprising of sticks, tree branches or floating barrels, but a more sophisticated aid to navigation was needed when larger vessels required access to inland ports.

-The marker colour coding scheme of red for port (left) and green for starboard (right) was implemented worldwide.
+The IALA maritime buoyage system, where the marker colour coding scheme of red for port (left) and green for starboard (right) was implemented worldwide.
 Europe had the channels marked for a ship coming into port while in America the scheme conformed to the port/starboard colouring as the ship left port.
-These different lateral systems operate successfully and confusion only arises when sailing from one system into a country using the other, or where there is neither system.
+These different lateral buoyage systems operate successfully and confusion only arises when sailing from one system into a country using the other, or where there is neither system.